kruvcraft21/GGIl2cpp/README.md

 * "Il2cpp.FindMethods()" - Searches for a method, or rather information on the method, by name or by offset, you can also send an address in memory to it.
 * "Il2cpp.FindClass()" - Searches for a class, by name, or by address in memory.
 * "Il2cpp.PatchesAddress()" - Patch `Bytescodes` to `add`
+* "Il2cpp.FindObject()" - Searches for an object by name or by class address, in memory.
+In some cases, the function may return an incorrect result for certain classes.
+For example, sometimes the garbage collector may not have time to remove an object from memory and then a `fake object` will appear or for a turnover, the object may still be `not implemented` or `not created`.
 * "addresspath()" - is a function that was created to patch the desired address.
 The first argument should be an offset, and the subsequent ones should be constructs.

 ## How to use